 The most essential thing you need to pet a salamander is a tank.
 The cost of a tank mainly depends on its size.
 Again, its size depends on how big your salamander is.

 If you want to buy a 20-gallon tank for keeping salamander, it’ll cost you around $15-$170.
 Furthermore, you can try a terrarium which is a glass tank with a lid.
 Such a terrarium can cost approximately $30-$200.

 But you need to keep in mind the type of pet salamander while buying a tank or terrarium.

-If you ask my recommendation, I’ll undoubtedly recommend the Zilla Terrarium Starter Kit.
+If you ask my recommendation, I’ll undoubtedly recommend the Marina LED 20 Gallon Aquarium Kit.
 With this starter kit, you’ll get almost everything to setup the salamander habitat including reflective domes for light, screen cover, humidity/temperature meter, and terrarium liner.
 This is undoubtedly a good package for beginners.

 You must’ve known that salamanders require a wet and moist place.
 When you mimic their environment in their tank, you need to place such a suitable substrate.